 Charitable Gift Annuities pay the donor a lifetime income, with the CGA’s remaining assets ultimately going to the named charity.
 There are lifetime tax advantages to this arrangement.
 Mrs. Barrett will be long remembered for her generosity to SALSA, and her foresight in helping others.

 How You Can Help

-Giving to the General Surgery Fund (see link at the left) is always helpful to the Department.
+Giving to the General Surgery Fund is always helpful to the Department.